yihan2588/Source_Ana/README.md

 ```

 The script will prompt you for:
-1. The path to your EEG data directory
+1. The path to your data directory (containing EEG_data, Subject_Condition.json, etc.)
-2. The path to the Subject_Condition JSON file
-3. Selection of subjects to process (you can select specific subjects or 'all')
+2. Selection of subjects to process (you can select specific subjects or 'all')
-4. Selection of nights to process (you can select specific nights or 'all')
+3. Selection of nights to process (you can select specific nights or 'all')

-After providing this information, the script will process the selected data and generate results.
+The script will automatically find the EEG_data subdirectory and Subject_Condition.json file in the provided directory, then process the selected data and generate results.

 ## Visualization Types